swan-io/docs/MIGRATION-MANIFEST.md

 - The cross-linking pass is body-wide: link first mentions inside admonitions, numbered steps, and partials too, across domains where the owner lives elsewhere.

 ### Anchors (all rules, 12 August 2026)
 - **Author a short explicit `{#anchor}` on every h2/h3** — a short slug, not the heading's auto-slug (`## Card formats {#formats}`).
 This is what makes anchor stability mechanically safe: rewording a heading can't move a link.
 If a section is genuinely rewritten into something else, rename the anchor to match.
+EXEMPTION (settled 13 August 2026): `## In this section` headings carry no explicit anchor — the heading text is fixed by convention, so its auto-slug cannot drift; no such heading anywhere in the repo has one.
 - **Never delete an existing anchor**, even a no-op h1 anchor — readers share them (user rule).
 - Anchors are stable across moves: a section that moves pages (or into a partial) keeps its `{#anchor}` at the destination.
 - **On every move/rename, re-check inbound `#anchor` links** — they only WARN in the build.
 Batch retargets: replace the LONGEST anchor first, and beware `\b` in regex (it matches before a hyphen: `#verification-process\b` also hits `#verification-process-diagram`); grep the sweep's own output for self-inflicted mangling; `changelog/` lives outside `docs/` — grep both.